Reynolds Lie bialgebras: Reynolds Lie algebras

-At the end of this section, first we recall the notion of NS-Lie algebras, which is related to Reynolds Lie algebras.
+Therefore, $S^\sharp:\g\to\g^*$ is an isomorphism from the adjoint representation $(\g;R,\ad)$ to the coadjoint representation $(\g^*;-R^*,\ad^*)$. \end{proof} \emptycomment{ At the end of this section, first we recall the notion of NS-Lie algebras, which is related to Reynolds Lie algebras.
 We study the representations of NS-Lie algebras and construct the corresponding semi-direct product NS-Lie algebra.
 In particular, we establish the relationship between representations of Reynolds Lie algebras and representations of the underlying NS-Lie algebras.

 \begin{defi} \cite{Das} Let $\frkG$ be a vector space together with two linear maps $\vartriangleleft,\vartriangleright:\frkG\otimes \frkG\rightarrow \frkG$ in which $\vartriangleright$ is skew-symmetric.
 The triple $(\frkG,\vartriangleleft,\vartriangleright)$ is called an {\bf NS-Lie algebra} if the following identities hold: